zhixiangxue/chak-ai/README.md

 If you:
 - Need to connect to multiple model platforms
 - Want simple, automatic context management
-- Need seamless MCP tool integration with minimal code
+- Want the simplest tool calling experience - just pass functions or objects or mcp tools
 - Want to focus on building applications, not wrestling with context and tools

 Then chak is made for you.